wsafight/fixi/README.md

 fixi is in part an experiment in [software minimalism](https://ia601608.us.archive.org/8/items/pdfy-PeRDID4QHBNfcH7s/LeanSoftware_text.pdf).

-A goal of the project is to keep the uncompressed, unminified library size under that of the [preact](https://bundlephobia.com/package/preact) project, when preact is minified & compressed (currently 4.6Kb).
+A goal of the project is to keep the _unminified_, _uncompressed_ library size under that of the minified & compressed version of [preact](https://bundlephobia.com/package/preact) (currently 4.6Kb).

 The current uncompressed size is `3523` bytes and the gzip'd size is `1349` bytes as determined by: